The RMPP programme ended on 31 March 2021.

-Industry and government have partnered up through the Primary Growth Partnership programme to invest in a $65 million programme to drive sustainable, long-terms profits for New Zealand's red meat sector.
+Industry and Government partnered through the Primary Growth Partnership programme to invest in a $65 million initiative to develop, test and introduce new ideas, technology and ways of working.

-Farmer investment is approximately 30 per cent of the total cost of RMPP.
-For every $1 of farmer investment, we leverage a further $2.33 of government and industry partner funding.
+Farmer investment, at around 30 percent of the total programme cost, was approved through New Zealand Meat Board and B+LNZ reserve funds.
+For every $1 of farmer investment, a further $2.33 of government and industry partner funding was leveraged.

 An evaluation by Scarlatti Limited concluded that the productive benefits of the programme would lift annual total farm profit before tax by a further $96.4 million by 2025.

 The benefits would continue beyond that point, meaning that for every $1 invested, RMPP will return $17 in value.

 What happened when the programme ended

 The Action Group model developed by RMPP is now a core part of B+LNZ’s extension programme.
 Find out more about B+LNZ's Action Groups.